Pregnant woman fatally shot in Jeffery Manor on South Side ID'd; baby in critical condition, police say

 CHICAGO (WLS) -- A 35-year-old pregnant woman was found fatally shot early Tuesday morning in Jeffery Manor on the South Side.

+"They weren't quick shots, we heard three measured shots, and whoever did it, wanted to do it," neighbor Elliott Cobb said.

-The woman was rushed to the University of Chicago hospital in critical condition, police said.
+The woman was eight months pregnant and rushed to the University of Chicago hospital in critical condition, police said.
 She later died at the hospital.

 The victim was identified as Stacy Jones of Chicago, the Cook County medical examiner's office and police said.